arb8020/llm-workbench/examples/gsm8k_nnsight_remote/README.md

   - Runs the same health check + smoke test and verifies activation files exist on the remote.
   - Leaves the instance running so you can SSH in and continue debugging.

+- Port selection:
+  - Default `--port 8001`.
+If you suspect another service (e.g., nginx) is bound to that port, pick a different one and the script will expose and bind that port end‑to‑end: `--port 8011`.

 - Examples:
   - Reuse exact instance: `uv run python examples/gsm8k_nnsight_remote/deploy_and_smoke_test.py --model willcb/Qwen3-0.6B --gpu-id gpu_12345`
   - Reuse by name: `uv run python examples/gsm8k_nnsight_remote/deploy_and_smoke_test.py --model willcb/Qwen3-0.6B --reuse --name nnsight-singlepass-server`
+  - Change port: `uv run python examples/gsm8k_nnsight_remote/deploy_and_smoke_test.py --model willcb/Qwen3-0.6B --port 8011`

 Speed tips on reuse:
 - `--skip-sync`: skips dependency bootstrap entirely (fastest).
 It runs the server via the existing workspace virtualenv at `~/.bifrost/workspace/.venv`.
 If that venv is missing, the script fails loudly and tells you to run once without `--skip-sync` (or with `--frozen-sync`).